arcemcshane-lab/knn-classifier/README.md

 Mon, Jan 11th @ 10am CT: Presentation

+Barry: only item to consider IF IF you have room, is to insert in parentheses a p value and stats test used to reflect 'better' and /or 'improved"'

 KNN Classifier for neuronal spiking
 Outline of all the data and options for classifier construction: